Your #1 source for hair loss information and clinically proven treatments

 Women and Hair Loss

-Women comprise of 40% of those losing their hair in America.
+Women comprise of 40% of those losing their hair in America, which equates to about 21 million women.
 This statistic is much higher than I expected.
 Like men, there are many illnesses and diseases that can cause hair loss in women.
 Because of that, it is recommended to see your doctor so they can rule out different illnesses that could be causing your hair loss.
 There are numerous illnesses that can have hair loss as a symptom, but the most common in females are:

 Anemia – a condition caused by an iron deficiency in your diet.
 This results in a deficiency in the red blood cells, which carry oxygen to the body for metabolic function.
 The most common symptom is fatigue, but hair loss has been linked to this condition also.
 A simple blood test is used to detect the iron levels in your body.

 Hypothyroidism – when your thyroid is not producing enough thyroid hormone, which is linked to metabolism, heart rate, and general mood.
 Numerous symptoms, in addition to hair loss, may be present.
 Symptoms such as fatigue and a depression are common.
 A simple blood test is performed for diagnosis.